hgncom/partynet/content/posts/budget-party-guide.md

 ## 3. Send Digital Invitations

 Save on printing and postage by using free or low-cost digital invites (Canva, Evite, or even a group chat).

+> **Manage your guest list efficiently with our [Guest List Manager](/tools#guestlist)** - track RSVPs, send reminders, and keep all your guest information organized in one place.

 ---